Last Updated on November 30, 2023

 My Experience (Highlighting Abuse)

-While my relationship with my partner only lasted four months, it honestly felt like four years.
+While the abusive relationship I faced with Maxwell James Archer only lasted four months, it honestly felt like four years.
 Things happened so quickly.
 In hindsight, the speed at which the relationship moved was a red flag in itself.

 - We entered into a relationship 1 week after our first date